 - Retest at 8 to 12 weeks.
 If your level barely moved, we look at fat absorption, gut health, body fat percentage, and product quality.
 Vitamin D needs fat in the gut to absorb well.

-From May to September in Philly, 15 minutes of midday sun on bare arms covers a meaningful share of your daily vitamin D need.
+From May to September in Philly, 15 minutes of midday sun on bare arms covers a meaningful share of your daily vitamin D need, though that figure assumes light skin and an uncovered midday hour, and it stretches considerably for anyone with more melanin.
 From October to April, plan on supplementation regardless of weather or activity level.

 Flaws, side effects, and interactions